Details of practice

 Rachel’s criminal practice encompasses a wide range of regulatory enforcement.
 She has acted for clients in proceedings arising out of a variety of regulatory regimes, including health and safety, food safety and fire safety prosecutions.
 Rachel also acts for the Security Industry Authority in prosecutions under the Private Security Industry Act 2001.

 Rachel has appeared before the Administrative Court in a number of judicial review claims, both as a led junior and alone.
-She has also been involved in several large-scale disclosure exercises in judicial review proceedings (instructed by the Treasury Solicitor).

 Inquests, professional discipline and police regulation: